 European Robin Behavior

 The European robin is largely a solitary bird, and it tends to hunt during the day.
-It will hunt at night if it is exposed to artificial lights or moonlit nights.
+It hunts at night if exposed to artificial lights or moonlight.
 In the United Kingdom and Ireland, it is fairly tame, as there are taboos against hunting it.
 It will hang around people or animals that are digging in the soil in the hope that the digging will turn up the worms and other burrowing invertebrates that make up its diet.
 It is prized for beginning its beautiful song at the crack of dawn.
 These birds sing all year long and only go quiet during their midsummer molt.

-Though it has a sweet look about it, European robins, especially males are territorial and will violently defend their territory.
-They’ll not only attack other robins but other small birds who come too near.
-Males have been known to attack their own reflection in a mirror or windowpane.
+Though it has a sweet look about it, European robins, especially males, are territorial and will violently defend their territory.
+They’ll not only attack other robins but also other small birds who come too near.
+Males have been known to attack their own reflections in mirrors or windows.
 Fights can become so intense that there are places where as much as 10 percent of adult European robin deaths are due to intraspecies combat.

 European Robin Migration Pattern and Timing